awnion/custom-iosevka-nerd-font/README.md

 ## TODO

-- [ ] Update images
+- [ ] Update README images and/or ideally generate them every release
-- [ ] Fix fontpatcher to make custom font family names
-- [ ] Make a release
-- [ ] Windows friendly fontfamily name
+- [ ] Windows friendly fontfamily name (might be already good, just need to test it)

 ## Download